tom288/Refresh/Process/ALBUM.md

 `setpos -2229.919678 -1817.791016 622.402466;setang 39.424103 -135.423965 0.000000`
 ***

-#### Collaide changes (need new screenshots)

 ![20200602174424_1](https://user-images.githubusercontent.com/20628572/83626463-bdb9c500-a595-11ea-80dd-56824be8fdd9.jpg)

-Improved clipping of rock below rollout & added blockbullet.\
+Improved clipping of rock below rollout & added blockbullet
+***

 ![20200602174558_1](https://user-images.githubusercontent.com/20628572/83625910-f6a56a00-a594-11ea-8e7b-89a2e273fb26.jpg)

-Added blockbullets to all fencing on second.\
+Added blockbullets to all fencing on second
+***

 ![20200602174529_1](https://user-images.githubusercontent.com/20628572/83626523-d4601c00-a595-11ea-8e5a-6efcd1d07281.jpg)

-Centered the small fence on second.\
+Centered the small fence on second
+***

 ![20200602175129_1](https://user-images.githubusercontent.com/20628572/83626575-e772ec00-a595-11ea-8b13-a094cdea77f3.jpg)

-Replaced pipe player clipping solid geometry.\
+Replaced pipe player clipping solid geometry
+***

 ![20200602175155_1](https://user-images.githubusercontent.com/20628572/83626641-040f2400-a596-11ea-971b-ecddf3fcd96d.jpg)

-Blockbullet added to barrels outside sewer.\
+Blockbullet added to barrels outside sewer
+***

 ![20200602175152_1](https://user-images.githubusercontent.com/20628572/83626770-36b91c80-a596-11ea-8035-86c328b7bb13.jpg)
-Mirrored the rock prop under spire, as well as added blockbullets to it.
+Mirrored the rock prop under spire, as well as added blockbullets to it

-#### HOI changes (need new screenshots)
-Forgot to take a screenshot of the red side tower no longer being blue.\
-Replaced the radar dish on blue side with a blue tower to match red side.
+***

 #### Second TODO
 The second spawn ceiling does not need to be blockbulleted.\